Criminal Tango

-Criminal Tango is an album released in 1986 by Manfred Mann's Earth Band with Chris Thompson.
+Criminal Tango is the twelfth studio album released in 1986 by Manfred Mann's Earth Band with Chris Thompson.
 Founding guitarist/vocalist Mick Rogers returned to the band for this album and is still an active member.
 The new bassist Steve Kinch joined the band only when parts of the album were already recorded.
 Kinch therefore shared the bass parts on this album with bassists Durban Betancourt-Laverde and John Giblin.
 This is their first album for the Virgin Records label after eleven years with Bronze Records.